XavierAgostino/algo-platform/README.md

 ---

-Built with React and Tailwind CSS.
+Built with Next.js, React, and Tailwind CSS.
 Designed for education.